-- If you go to pick something up and it causes strain to the back muscles, do not lift it. - Do not do any heavy pushing or pulling with your arms or legs. - Do not drive for at least two weeks after surgery.
+- If you go to pick something up and it causes strain to the back muscles, do not lift it. - Remember to keep things close to your body if you do lift or carry anything, and use your knees if you bend instead of your back. - Do not drive for at least two weeks because of your recent surgery.
 After the two weeks do not drive if you are taking prescription pain medications or a muscle relaxer.
 These medications can cause you to be drowsy.
-Once you are able to drive, make sure that you can safely look over your shoulders without causing any pain. - Do not do any running/jogging, vacuuming, weight lifting, sweeping/mopping, shoveling or raking, riding a lawn mower, wave runner or anything that might irritate your back until you have completely healed from your surgery, which takes time. - You may have sexual activity when you are comfortable with it.
-Follow these limitations until your follow up appointment in 4-6 weeks.
+Once you are able to drive, make sure that you can safely look over your shoulders without causing any pain. - Do not do any running/jogging, vacuuming, weight lifting, sweeping/mopping, laundry, shoveling/raking, riding a lawn mower, wave runner or anything that might irritate your back until you have completely healed from your surgery. - You may have sexual activity when you are comfortable with it.
+Follow these activity limitations until your follow up appointment in 4-6 weeks.

-How Can I Take Care of Myself at Home?
+How can I take care of myself at home?

 Please remember that it takes time for your muscles and nerves to heal.
-You may have complete relief of your pain immediately after your surgery, but this is not normal.
-Allow yourself time to heal and do not do activities that may irritate your back.
+You may have complete relief of your pain immediately after your surgery, but that is not normal.
+Because it takes time for this healing process to occur, we ask that you not do too much to irritate your back.